 Everyone makes mistakes, and Social Security’s rules are very complicated.
 Further, the Social Security Administration has been hammered by budget cuts, forced to reduce staff, and close many offices around the country, as a Senate report last summer documented.
 That’s still no excuse for providing people with wrong or misleading information.
 But it further reinforces the need for people to learn the agency’s basic rules so they can look out for themselves.

 Social Security, by the way, agrees.
 “If the situations you described are indeed accurate, they are unacceptable and we apologize for providing any misinformation,” agency spokeswoman Dorothy Clark said.
 “While our programs are complex, the vast majority of our employees provide accurate information.
 However, when we learn of these situations, we take action to correct the errors and provide further employee training.”

 Philip Moeller is an expert on retirement, aging, and health.
-His book, “Get What’s Yours: The Secrets to Maxing Out Your Social Security,” will be published early next year by Simon & Schuster.
+His book, “Get What’s Yours: The Secrets to Maxing Out Your Social Security,” will be published in February by Simon & Schuster.
 Reach him at firstname.lastname@example.org or @PhilMoeller on Twitter.